Erik Berger Vaage

 WIP What were your biggest challenges while working in-house at Apple?

-EBV At Apple, the biggest challenge was the extreme focus on detail and how much time you have for each project.
+EBV At Apple, the biggest challenge was the extreme focus on detail and how much time you had for each project.
 Each project, like the launch of a new product, required a year of meticulous work, refining and articulating every design element.
 The most challenging part was maintaining a dynamic approach while deeply immersed in a single project.
 Apple’s culture of minimalism required a high level of precision, making the process both challenging and rewarding.

 WIP Has your approach to universal design differed in the different cities and cultures you’ve worked in?